 This clever, interactive map of nerves in the human body gives medical names to the main nerves.

 B12 and the nervous system isn’t all there is to it.
-Vitamin B12 is equally important to your circulatory system.
+Vitamin B12 is important to your circulatory system, as well.

 Numbness ~ Many people find my site by searching “numb” or “numbness.”
 Some search with the specific question, “Can you get rid of numb feet?”
 I answer that with three things I know about numbness.
 You may be surprised to learn that numbness is likely to result from low B12 levels affecting your blood.
 Read More.